joaomilho/typenshtein/README.md

 Typos are normally not intentional, but this library can detect also intentional ones.

-Detecting typos is an important thing to do because a typo can, for instance prevent the proper delivery of a vital email, or change the meaning of an intended message from "do you have a small unit of time to help me?", like in "do you have a sec?" to "were you born in a determined gender", like in "do
+Detecting typos is an important thing to do because a typo can, for instance, prevent the proper delivery of a vital email, or change the meaning of an intended message from "do you have a small unit of time to help me?", like in "do you have a sec?" to "were you born in a determined gender", like in "do